aws/copilot-cli/site/content/docs/developing/domain.en.md

 # Domain

-!!!attention
-    Today, a Route 53 domain name can only be associated when running `copilot app init`.
-    If you'd like to update your application with a domain ([#3045](https://github.com/aws/copilot-cli/issues/3045)), you'll need to run `copilot app delete` to remove the old one before creating a new one with `--domain` to associate a new domain.

 ## Load Balanced Web Service
 In Copilot, there are two ways to use custom domains for your Load Balanced Web Service:

 1. Use `--domain` when creating an application to associate a Route 53 domain in the same account.
 2. Use `--import-cert-arns` to bring your validated ACM certificates when creating an environment.

+!!!attention
+    Today, a Route 53 domain name can only be associated when running `copilot app init`.
+    If you'd like to update your application with a domain ([#3045](https://github.com/aws/copilot-cli/issues/3045)), you'll need to run `copilot app delete` to remove the old one before creating a new one with `--domain` to associate a new domain.

 ### Use app-associated root domain

-As mentioned in the [Application Guide](../concepts/applications.en.md#additional-app-configurations), you can configure the domain name of your app when running `copilot app init`.
+As mentioned in the [Application Guide](../concepts/applications.en.md#additional-app-configurations), you can configure the domain name of your app when running `copilot app init --domain`.

 **Default domain name for your service**